🎬 Video Generation¶

 -

-This paper proposes ∞-RoPE, a training-free inference-time framework comprising three components — Block-Relativistic RoPE, KV Flush, and RoPE Cut — that extends an autoregressive video diffusion model trained solely on 5-second clips to support infinite-length generation, fine-grained action control, and cinematic scene transitions.
+∞-RoPE is proposed as a training-free inference-time framework.
+Through three components—Block-Relativistic RoPE, KV Flush, and RoPE Cut—it extends an autoregressive video diffusion model trained only on 5-second videos into a system capable of infinite-duration generation, fine-grained action control, and cinematic scene transitions.

 - I'm a Map!
 Interpretable Motion-Attentive Maps: Spatio-Temporally Localizing Concepts in Video Diffusion Transformers